blampe/rreading-glasses/README.md

 tl;dr: [follow these instructions](#usage).

-This is a drop-in replacement for R——'s metadata service.
+This is a drop-in replacement for R——'s (now defunct) metadata service.
 It works with your existing R—— installation, it's backwards-compatible with your library, and it takes only seconds to enable or disable.
 You can use it permanently, or temporarily to help you add books the R—— service doesn't have yet.
+It works equally well with ebooks and audiobooks.

 Unlike R——'s proprietary service, this is much faster, handles large authors, has full coverage of G——R—— (or Hardcover!), and doesn't take months to load new books.
-A hosted instance is available at `https://api.bookinfo.pro` but it can also be self-hosted.
+Hosted instances are available at `https://api.bookinfo.pro` (G——R——) and `https://hardcover.bookinfo.pro`, but it can also be self-hosted.

 ```mermaid
 graph LR;